LicenseRocks/rockskit/README.md

 📝 Good practce: Visit a storybook for this project, and check which props you can pass to custom component.
 👇 https://licenserocks.github.io/rockskit/

-## Customizations
+## Customizations ✍️

 We have a pre-defined theme object in Rockskit, which is based on License Rocks design system.
 It has pre-defined colors, fonts, font sizes etc, and can be overriden in any project which RocksKit is used.
 We can replace colors and fonts easily just by modifying this object and no other pain.

-## What is the process of builiding and packaging RocksKit?
+## How to go through process of builiding and packaging RocksKit? 🧑🏻‍💻

 We use Rollup for this process.
 It is configured in a way to use Babel to transpile the code and export the package in two formats: ESModules and CommonJS.
 All exports in the project are named export. (they can be improved later to enhance Tree Shaking)